reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

 Where :math:`X` is a series of inputs, and :math:`Y` is a series of target values that the network must learn to predict. :math:`\lambda` is a regularization parameter used to avoid overfitting.
-In most cases, as the :py:class:`Ridge` node will be used within an Echo State Network (ESN), :math:`X` wil represent the series of activations of a :py:class:`Reservoir` node over a timeseries.
+In most cases, as the :py:class:`~.Ridge` node will be used within an Echo State Network (ESN), :math:`X` wil represent the series of activations of a :py:class:`~.Reservoir` node over a timeseries.
 The algorithm will therefore compute a matrix of neuronal weights :math:`W_{out}` (and a bias term) such as predictions can be computed using equation :eq:`ridgeforward`.
 :math:`W_{out}` (and bias) is stored in the node :py:attr:`Node.params` attribute.